Written by Anujith SinghPublished Updated

 6

-Check that links connect genuinely related content.
-A keyword research article linking to a content optimization guide makes sense.
-A keyword research article linking to your privacy policy does not.
-Irrelevant links dilute the topical signal for both pages.
+Verify that links connect topically related content.
+A strategy article linking to a tactical guide makes sense.
+Linking to your privacy policy from that same article does not.

 Key issues to look for